-Stage 2: Reference Checks
+Stage 2: Interviews and Reference Checks

-Following the Research & New Services Committee's assessment of the proposals, the provided references of the highest scoring Bidders will be contacted.
+Following the Research & New Services Committee's initial assessment of the proposals, the 2-3 highest scoring Bidders will be contacted to conduct interviews and further confirm their ability and fit to provide the required services and deliverables.
+The references of the top-scoring Bidders may also be contacted at this stage.

-Once the reference checks are complete, First Nations Housing Professional Association will proceed to select and notify the successful Bidders, by issuing Notices of Award.
+Once this assessment is complete, First Nations Housing Professional Association will proceed to select and notify the successful Bidder, by issuing a Notice of Award.

-10.Mandatory Requirements
+8. Mandatory Requirements